 At some point in their lives, your employees may face a diagnosis of cancer or another type of critical illness.
 What you can't predict is which type of diagnosis they will face.

-That's why Aflac’s cancer insurance and critical illness insurance are most powerful when packaged together, helping protect your employees for the unexpected.
+That's why Aflac’s cancer insurance and critical illness insurance plans are most powerful when packaged together, helping protect your employees for the unexpected.
 They can also be joined with accident insurance, hospital insurance and short-term disability insurance, helping protect your employees from everything you can think of — and the things you can’t.

 Want to maximize your employees’ protection?
 Contact your Aflac benefits advisor or visit Aflac.com/business.